NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/analyticmodels.md

 # Analytic model library

-This page plots many of the analytic models included in `NonadiabaticMolecularDynamics`.
+This page plots many of the analytic models included in `NQCDynamics`.

 !!! tip
     To produce the plots we use two of Julia's plotting options [Plots](http://docs.juliaplots.org/latest/)